 But yet, I KNOW I have to do something.
 With my crazy thyroid and a stressful summer, I’ve managed to put on more weight than I’d like to admit.
 And, sadly, I can no longer blame it on “Baby Weight”.
-Is there such a thing as Toddler Weight?

 What do you do to stay motivated to work out?

 - 1 tablespoon coconut oil

-- 1 small red onion, chopped fine
+- 1 small red onion chopped fine

 - 1 teaspoon minced garlic

-- 1 pound boneless skinless chicken
+- 1 pound boneless skinless chicken breasts

 - 4 cups shredded Napa cabbage

-- 1 red pepper, diced
+- 1 red pepper diced

-- 3 carrots, grated
+- 3 carrots grated

-- 2 scallions, chopped
+- 2 scallions chopped

-- ¼ cup fresh basil, chopped
+- 1/4 cup fresh basil chopped

-- ¼ cup fresh cilantro, chopped
+- 1/4 cup fresh cilantro chopped

-- ¼ cup raw cashews, toasted and chopped
+- 1/4 cup raw cashews toasted and chopped

 Add chicken and saute until browned and the chicken is fully cooked.